kyma-project/eventing-auth-manager/README.md

    make install
    ```

 2. Update the name of the custom resource (CR) in `config/samples/operator_v1beta2_kyma.yaml` to contain the name of the kubeconfig secret created in [Preparing the clusters](#preparing-the-clusters).
-The Kyma CR name is the same as the target K8s cluster name.
+The Kyma CR name is the same as the target Kubernetes cluster name.

 3. Install the CRs instances: